Miakshin/monyCounter/README.md

 Run ng serve -o for a dev server.Application will launched in new browser tab at http://localhost:4200/.

 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the -prod flag for a production build.
+And run in another terminal  window 'npm run server' for starting back-end server.

 # Authorization